MattechLab/monalisa/docs/rst/7-1_thermodyn_info.rst

 We will write :math:`\Delta I^{tot}` the total information gain of all non AI reconstruction, which is by our definitions also equal to the total information gain of all AI reconstruction.
-By our definition of efficiency, and assuming it to be constant for simplicity, it follows that the efficient of the non AI reconstruciton is given by
+By our definition of efficiency, and assuming it to be constant for simplicity, it follows that the efficient of the non AI reconstruction is given by

 .. math ::